-You can find a list of the authorities responsible for the mining area and their contact data at the legal tent.
+An assembly must be registered with the competent assembly authority.
+Find out which one it is in the respective district - sometimes it is part of the police (for example in Lower Saxony and Hamburg), sometimes it is part of the public order office or an independent authority (e.g. Schleswig Holstein).
 When filing a registration, you usually need to specify a time frame, motto, route, number of expected participants and a person who is supposed to be the "head" of the demonstration.
 When whatever makes you want to have a demonstration happened less then 48 hours ago, it is called an urgent assembly (German: Eilversammlung).
 Obviously, the deadline for registering an urgent assembly is shorter than 48 hours before the demo.
 Spontaneous assemblies due to sudden events, like e.g. the arrest of other activists, do not have to be registered.
 Once they start, police will ask to talk to the person responsible.
 In this case you need to state a reason for having the demo that has occured at such short notice (e.g. another person being arrested or banned from the premises).

-✓ All assemblies need to have a headperson who has to identify themselves to the police.
-The head is responsible of making sure the assembly is "properly executed". $(→ \S 5 \text{ and } \S 6 \text{ VersFG SH})$

-- ✓ The authorities can impose official requirements at any time, also during the assembly, in case there are specific facts hinting that a certain measure might be necessary to prevent crimes or a danger to the public.
+- ✓ All assemblies need to have a headperson who has to identify themselves to the police.
+The head is responsible of making sure the assembly is "properly executed". (→§5 and §6 VersFG SH; §7 NVersG; §8 VersammlG) - ✓ The authorities can impose official requirements at any time, also during the assembly, in case there are specific facts hinting that a certain measure might be necessary to prevent crimes or a danger to the public.
 For example, with large assemblies (more than 50 people) the police usually demands a certain number of "stewards" who are supposed to "implement" the head's "instructions".
-From time to time, non-compliance with the requirements leads to proceedings against the leader of the assembly, which is an administrative offence that can result in a fine. (→§ 13 VersSG SH, § 24 VersFG SH). - \checkmark The people in the demonstration decide themselves where their demo is taking place and what it is like.
-If the police wants to change the route, they have to give a reason for every single restriction and requirement.
-Them being overworked is an argument that courts almost never accept in this context.
+From time to time, non-compliance with the requirements leads to proceedings against the leader of the assembly, which is an administrative offence that can result in a fine. (→§13 VersSG SH, §24 VersFG SH; §21 Abs.
+1 Nr.
+10 NVersG; §25 Nr.
+2 VersammlG) - ✓ The people in the demonstration decide themselves where their demo is taking place and what it is like.
+If the police or the public order office wants to change the route, they have to give a reason for every single restriction and requirement.
+Them being overworked is an arguement that courts almost never accept in this context.
 There are also verdicts saying that it has to be possible to have a demonstration within visual and hearing range of the object one is criticising. - ✓ But: a demonstration can not take place on private property without the owner's consent.
 There are exceptions from this rule (eg. if the larger part of the property is owned by the state, like airports or train stations, \rightarrow § 18 VersSG SH). - ✓ The police can only film assemblies if there is a specific risk.
-Meaning, if they are filming without a detectable reason, the assembly's head can call them to cease doing that. (→§16 VersFG SH)
+Meaning, if they are filming without a detectable reason, the assembly's head can call them to cease doing that. (→§16 VersFG SH; §12 NVersG; §12a VersammlG)